egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 1** </span><br/><br/>1.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 3 &#8729; Study Question 1** </span><br/><br/>1.
 Our _Sin_<br/><br/>Do we really understand how expensive sin is?
 In verse 12 God tells them `“I will execute judgements against all the gods of Egypt”`.
 He is using words like _Judgment_, _Plague_, _Death_, and _Strike Down_.
 Romans 6:23 says, `“The wages of sin is death”`.
 Sin is expensive.
 It costs life.
 It takes life.
 This plague is the final face-off between _Yhwh_ and the Egyptian gods.
 They are trusting in gods who cannot perform what _Yhwh_ is about to perform.
 This is a judgment on pharaoh himself.
 In Exodus 5:2 he asked, “Who is the _Lord_ that I should obey Him?”
 Well, he’s about to find out!
 But the children of Israel are also under the death sentence, and only blood can save them.
 It did not matter that they were chosen at that point.
 If they didn’t apply the blood and follow God’s instructions, they would be a victim as well

 &nbsp;